Nidhi Shah | Published February 8, 2019

-A cleanup will save your time and space, if you do no need to use this deployment in future.
+A cleanup will save you time and space, in case you decide you no longer want to use this deployment again.

-kubectl delete deployment && kubectl delete deployment && kubectl delete deployment
+kubectl delete deployment <YOUR_DEPLOYMENT_NAME> && kubectl delete deployment <YOUR_SERVICE_NAME> && kubectl delete deployment <SECRET-NAME>

 Kubernetes is the tool for you if you’re looking for a deployment tool that can provide automation, scalability, and management of a deployed application.
 This tutorial detailed a step-by-step walkthrough of deploying and accessing public and private images from a DockerHub account.